Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Improvements on CSR-V Kernel

-When computing discrete logarithms, most of the coefficients of the matrix are $\pm1$.
-It seems promising to treat multiplications by these coefficients differently from other coefficients: additions and subtractions are less expensive than multiplications.
-Moreover, we are not able to produce the same code for positive and negative values, so negative coefficients are processed differently as well.
-All these separations result in code divergence, that we fix by reordering the non-zeros in the matrix such that values of the same category ($+1, -1, >0, <0$) are contiguous.
-This decreases the branch divergence and increases the total throughput.
+\paragraph{\bf Reordering the non-zero coefficients of a row} Since most of the coefficients of the matrix are $\pm1$, it seems promising to treat multiplications by these coefficients differently from other coefficients: additions and subtractions are less expensive than multiplications.
+All these separations result in code divergence, that we fix by reordering the non-zero coefficients in the matrix such that values of the same category ($+1, -1, >0, <0$) are contiguous.
+This decreases the branch divergence and decreases the total SpMV delay.